This is the multi-page printable view of this section.

 python3 gen_vehicle_model.py <path_to_your_json_file> -l <lang> -T sdv_model

-directory in the root of repository along with all generated source files for the given programming language.
+Depending on the value of lang, which can assume the values python and cpp, this creates a sdv_model directory in the root of repository along with all generated source files for the given programming language.

-Here is an overview of what is generated for every available value of lang
+Here is an overview of what is generated for every available value of lang:

-lang |
+| lang |

 output |